 b.
 Upgrade Panorama¶

-Panorama must be on the same software version as its managed firewalls.
+Panorama MUST be on the same or higher software version as its managed firewalls.

-Currently, a newly launched firewall instance is on version 9.0.1, but the Panorama instance version is on 8.1.2.
-So once you have launched a Panorama instance, upgrade it to version 9.0.0+ by following the instructions below.
+Currently (May, 2020) a newly launched firewall instance is on version 9.0.6 or 9.1.2.
+If the Panorama instance version is on 8.1.x, upgrade it to version 9.0.6 or higher version by following the instructions below.

 Go to Panorama –> Dynamic Updates, click “Check Now”, select the latest version in “Applications and Threats”, download and install.

 Go to Panorama –> Software, select the desired version, download and install.
 After installation, Panorama will reboot.
 This will take a few minutes.